What's "Zoom fatigue?" and how can you stop it?

 Another reason why you might feel exhausted from video calls is that they are the primary source of social connection right now.
 Knowing that a screen is the closest you'll get to a friend or coworker for a while is frustrating and emotionally draining.
 This loss of in-person connection is something that your body registers, and we are constantly reminded of this loss in big and small ways.

 What can you do to mitigate video call fatigue?

 If you're suffering from video call fatigue, there are things you can do to make this type of communication less stressful:

-- Switch it up.
 Don't rely solely on video calls to stay connected with friends and family.
-Balance out video chatting with text messages and old fashioned phone calls.
+Balance out video chatting with text messages and old-fashioned phone calls.

 When it comes to minimizing video call fatigue, the key is setting boundaries.
 While ending a Zoom call with a coworker, friend, or family member when you're feeling drained can be tough, remember to be upfront and honest.
 Share with them that you need to take some time for yourself.